go2telegram/five_keys_mirror/README.md

 - **GitHub security**: enable _Secret Scanning_ and _Push Protection_ for the
   repository (Settings → Code security and analysis) to block accidental credential leaks during code review.

+## Admin notifications & reports

+- **Instant alerts**: critical events automatically ping the admin chat via `notify_admins()`.
+The bot notifies about new user registrations, background broadcast runs, and any unhandled errors (with stack trace fingerprints).
+- **Command reports**: `/stats [hours]` renders a summary with total users, notification opt-ins, and new leads/broadcasts/errors for the selected window (24 h by default). `/errors [hours]` groups recent failures by fingerprint so recurring issues are easy to spot.
+- **Daily digest**: an APScheduler job (configurable via `ADMIN_REPORT_HOUR`, `ADMIN_REPORT_MINUTE`, and `ADMIN_REPORT_WINDOW_HOURS`)
+  sends a morning report with the latest statistics plus the condensed error breakdown.
+The digest is delivered silently to avoid noisy wake-ups.